eventMacrosBR/up_1_ao_99_todas_classes-bro/README.md

 # Up do nível 1 ao 99 para todas as classes bRO
-Está macro pretende upar do nível 1 de base até o 99 de todas as classes do ragnarok no servidor Brasileiro
+Esta macro pretende upar do nível 1 de base até o 99 de todas as classes do ragnarok no servidor Brasileiro

 Índice
 -----------------